 Signs of dementia in dogs

-If you’ve noticed any odd behaviour in your older pet that you don’t have an explanation for, it could be down to dementia.
+If you’ve noticed any odd behaviour in your older pet that you don’t have an explanation for, it could be CCD that’s causing it.

 Symptom #1: Waiting for a door to open

-This is probably one of the most common signs of CDS in dogs.
-If your pet stands in a corner facing a wall, or at the wrong side of a door appearing to wait for it to open he is getting forgetful.
+This is probably one of the most common signs of CCD in dogs.
+If your pet stands in a corner facing a wall, or at the wrong side of a door appearing to wait for it to open he might be feeling confused or forgetful.
 He may stand and look helpless, unable to decide on his next step.